31 Genius Recipe Ideas to Use Up Your Thanksgiving Leftovers

 This easy pasta recipe is a weeknight dinner lifesaver.
 While shelf-stable pesto will work here, we prefer the fresh flavor and more vibrant color of refrigerated pesto.
 Look for it in the refrigerated section of your supermarket, near the fresh pasta and marinara sauce.

 This simple, clean turkey soup is full of vegetables and shredded turkey, making it perfect for after the holidays when you have leftovers on hand.
 Don't forget to save your Parmesan rinds!
 Adding one to a soup like this adds a rich umami flavor.

 Leftover Turkey Salad

-Holiday leftovers often end up in casseroles and soups, but they are also delicious in a light but hearty salad.
-In addition to leftover turkey, this recipe takes advantage of leftover stuffing (which is transformed into crisp croutons), cranberry sauce (which enhances the dressing) and whatever leftover roasted vegetables you have on hand.
+Holiday leftovers often end up in casseroles and soups, but they are also delicious in a light but hearty salad whether you made deep-fried turkey or it was roasted to a golden brown.
+This recipe also takes advantage of leftover stuffing (which is transformed into crisp croutons), cranberry sauce (which enhances the dressing) and whatever leftover roasted vegetables you have on hand.

 Leftover Turkey Gumbo